What we stand for

 - Setting measurable annual and per-program diversity goals, against which to measure success.

 - Collecting voluntary demographic data for all in-person course participants, along lines of: Age, race/ethnicity, gender, and sexual orientation — as well as open-ended responses on any other identities important to the person.

-3) Partner with communities of color.
+3) Partner with diverse communities.

 4) Get support from our community and beyond.

 We are actively seeking the support and partnership of our community and beyond, to have our work benefit a wider, more diverse community.
 Additionally, we are asking our community what we can do to support their success as “Ambassadors” for our work.

 We would love your partnership.
 Specific ways you can help include:

 1) Actively invite and support people from all walks of life to participate.

 Ultimately, our efforts to enroll a diverse community depend upon relationship.
 The single most powerful way you can support our success is by actively endorsing our work and inviting others to participate.

 - If you have not yet attended our foundational 4-day training, please register and invite a person of color to attend with you as your guest, at no additional cost.

 - If you are a graduate of our foundational 4-day training, please invite your community to attend as well.

 We would love to hear from you regarding any specific ways we can present ACE and our work in such a way that people from all walks of life are 100% welcomed, supported, and empowered.